Legion-Expansion/Legion-Expansion/README.md

 *We've also had to adjust some Legion Foundry energy usage to bring them in line with MLA too.*

 ### Walker Foundry
-*We've also adjusted the walk-off time on the Walker Foundry in order to make it more competitive against the Bot Factory in the very early game.
-This might have some unintended mid-game side-effects since the T1 Walker Foundry already scales nicely.*

-*For reference, the MLA Bot Factory has a walk-off time of 3, and all other T1 Legion Foundries share walk-off times with their MLA equivalents.*

 - Cost: 660 -> 600
 - Energy Usage: 640 -> 675
-- Walk-off Time: 4 -> 3.5

 ### Armour Foundry
 - Cost: 660 -> 600
 - Energy Usage: 640 -> 675

 ### Flyer Foundry
-*The Flyer Foundry inexplicably already uses 675 energy per second, unlike its fellow T1 non-Naval Foundries.
-Legion is a well-polished mod.*
 - Cost: 660 -> 600

 ### Ship Foundry